 - Susan Battistuz Site ManagerXSusan BattistuzSite Manager

 Susan earned her teaching credential from DePaul University in Chicago, Illinois and her Masters in Special Education from Chapman University.
 After teaching 7th and 8th grade in Chicago Public Schools, she taught in Costa Rica and Niger, West Africa.
 In 2001 she moved to San Diego and began teaching 9th grade math and physics at High Tech High.
 She helped open High Tech Middle in 2003 as a math & science teacher.
 In 2007 she helped open High Tech High North County as the Dean of Students.
 Susan was the founding Director of High Tech Middle North County from 2009 to 2014.
 With the opening of the new elementary school on campus Susan was charmed by curiosity and wonder in the younger students.
 She is delighted to join the HTeNC team as Site Manger.
-When Susan is not at school you can find her chasing after her two sons, playing at the beach, snowboarding in the Sierra Nevada Mountains, or riding her horses.
+When Susan is not at school you can find her and her husband chasing after their two sons, playing at the beach, or riding her horses.